ds26gte/scmindent/README.md

 operationally identical and use the same type of customization via the file `~/.lispwords`: you can use either script to indent any Lisp.
-The JavaScript version differs only in that its customization file is named `~/lispwords.json` and uses JSON.
-A sample [lispwords.json](./lispwords.json) is included.
+The JavaScript version differs only in that its customization file is named [lispwords.json](./lispwords.json) and uses JSON.
 Henceforth, I will refer to just `scmindent.rkt` with the understanding that everything mentioned applies equally to `lispindent.lisp` and `scmindent.js`.